-Thirty-three years and nearly $6 billion in worldwide revenue later, Andrew Lloyd Webber’s “The Phantom of the Opera” continues to beautifully haunt audiences now in 2019 where it’s currently playing to capacity crowds at the Hollywood Pantages Theatre through July 7th.
-The North American tour offers a clearly reinvigorated version of the classic musical, overseen by producer Cameron Mackintosh, who has also updated “Miss Saigon,” which will directly follow this production at the Pantages on July 16th.
+Thirty-three years and nearly $6 billion in worldwide revenue later, Andrew Lloyd Webber’s “The Phantom of the Opera” continues to beautifully haunt audiences now in 2019 where it’s currently playing to capacity crowds at Costa Mesa’s Segerstrom Center for the Arts through July 21st.
+The North American tour offers a clearly reinvigorated version of the classic musical, overseen by producer Cameron Mackintosh.

 This rendition of “The Phantom of the Opera” has retained the show’s original essence and purity while reveling in an extra technical boost that is sure to bowl over audiences.
 For instance, the amazing new set design by Paul Brown takes us right into the infamous Paris Opera House, which is highlighted by a visual and auditory splendor with its Victorian-reminiscent richness and an underground forebodingness that is as exquisite as it is stirring to behold (watch out for the staircase that appears out of nowhere!).
 There are also the shimmering golden mirrors that characterize the “Masquerade” ball at the start of Act II along with the famous ceiling-affixed chandelier, this time with an astonishing 6,000 beads, thanks to its designer Howard Eaton.
 The modernized choreography by Scott Ambler, a revitalized staging by director Laurence Connor, and a sumptuous lighting design by Paule Constable give Maria Björnson’s original breathtaking costumes an ideal milieu for them to be appreciated all over again.